roridev/next/sisbasekt/core.md

 - [Systems](core/systems.md) `META!`
   User-provided lifelong processes.
 Uses range from repeating jobs bound to a timer or connectors between the bot and an external data source.
   Systems can be manually unregistered during runtime via the `core.Manager::unregister` API.
-  Systems can depend on other systems using the `@DependsOn` annotation.
-  Systems can add "soft dependencies" using the `@Extends` annotation.

 - System Handling `Important!`
   Handles the lifetime of systems.